Online Gambling in NJ in 2023

-Yes, as we near the end of 2022, New Jersey users have legal access to many forms of online gambling, including casino gaming (online slots, table games), betting on sports and horse races, online poker, and playing the New Jersey lottery.
+Yes, New Jersey users have legal access to many forms of online gambling, including casino gaming (online slots, table games), betting on sports and horse races, online poker, and playing the New Jersey lottery.

 History of Gambling in New Jersey

 For many of us growing up, the thought of gambling anywhere east of Las Vegas was limited to Atlantic City in New Jersey.
 But when you study the rich history of gambling in the Garden State, you can see it has long been one of the country’s most pro-gambling states.